 The specific location must meet certain criteria.
 Some of these include having enough space for roots, being clear of obstacles such as power lines, underground utilities, ramps, and more.

-I filled out the interest form—now what?
+I filled out the interest form—what happens next?

 If the request is for your own property, one of our partners (OPRF, Trees for Oakland, and/or Hyphae Design Lab) will evaluate the location to make sure a tree can be safely planted.
 This may include making one or more site visits (you do not need to be present for these).
 You might see markings on the sidewalk during this process.
 Our project partners will then coordinate with you to select a tree and sign a tree planting application with the City.
 Once the permit is granted, our team will coordinate with you to plant your tree.